Snooful/Snooful/README.md

 ### Settings Manager

 Snooful can store data for subreddits and groups.
-This is left to a separate module, which is configured with the `SNOOFUL_SETTINGS_MANAGER` environment variable, and must be resolvable by `require()`.
-Of course, you probably will need to `npm install` your module.
-We support these modules, which have been developed by us:
+This is left to a separate module, which is configured with the `settingsManager` option.
+This value must be resolvable by `require()`, or else Snooful will not run.
+Because of this, it is necessary to `npm install` the settings manager before you set that option.

+Here are some official settings manager modules:

 * [`@snooful/sqlite-settings`](https://github.com/Snooful/SQLite-Settings)
 * [`@snooful/json-settings`](https://github.com/Snooful/JSON-Settings)
 * [`@snooful/yaml-settings`](https://github.com/Snooful/YAML-Settings)

+Delete the `settings` file before switching managers or you will run into some unintended effects, such as a crash.

 ### Prefix